Mother Baby Unit inpatient servicesLocations:

 - the hospital is located at 300 Princes Highway, Werribee, and there is parking on site outside the Mother Baby Unit

-- let us know if you are unable to make your scheduled appointment by phoning: 03 9216 8465
+- call us to let us know if you are unable to make your scheduled appointment

 - further information about mental health concerns during pregnancy and in the postnatal period can be found on the Perinatal, Anxiety & Depression Australia (PANDA) or BeyondBlue websites